MohamedMokhtar18/ElemenationBackOff/README.md

 the same type collide the values are exchanged and only when the threads are done executing the exchange operation, it is verified that the collision was performed correctly.
 If an incorrect collision occurs, the entire operation has to be reversed, wasting clock cycles.
-In this thesis, an altered implementation of the eliminationbackoff stack is introduced, an implementation in which threads executing the same operation can not collide.
+In this thesis, an altered implementation of the eliminationbackoff stack is introduced, an implementation in which threads executing the same operation can not collide.